kristinemlarson/gnssrefl/docs/pages/file_structure.md

 ## The SNR data format

+**Reminder:** UTC does not exist in our world.
+Everything should be GPS time, which is UTC without leap seconds.

 The snr options are mostly based on the need to remove the "direct" signal.
 This is not related to a specific site mask and that is why the most frequently used options (99 and 66) have a maximum elevation angle of 30 degrees.
 The